Brandon Lowe Player Props: Rays vs. Royals

 Brandon Lowe At The Plate

-- Lowe is batting .209 with seven doubles, a triple, nine home runs and 27 walks.
+- Lowe is batting .214 with nine doubles, a triple, nine home runs and 29 walks.

+- He has hit a home run in 16.1% of his games this season, and 4.1% of his chances at the plate.

-- Lowe has picked up an RBI in 29.6% of his games this season, with more than one RBI in 20.4% of his games.
-He has also produced three or more runs in three contests.
+- Lowe has driven in a run in 16 games this season (28.6%), including 11 games with more than one RBI (19.6%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.